 Find thousands of digital resources including videos, games, audio clips, photos lesson plans, and more.
 All of these free resources are great for classrooms or summer learning, and they provide colorful multimedia packages to help students learn, including the award-winning Shakespeare Uncovered and Constitution USA.

-EarthCam has compiled live webcam footage from around the world, giving students the opportunity to travel the globe from their desk.
-The live streams range from Times Square in New York City to San Juan, Puerto Rico, offering instant video from hundreds of interesting locations.
+EarthCam has compiled live webcam footage from around the world, giving students the opportunity to travel the globe from their desks.
+The live streams include Times Square in New York City and San Juan, Puerto Rico, and they offer instant video from hundreds of interesting locations.
 Also, peer into the lives of exotic animals with live video feeds from zoos all over the world!

 NBCUniversal’s public service campaign, The More You Know, gives celebrities the opportunity to inspire change and voice their opinions on social issues such as education, diversity and internet safety.
 The site features videos with important NBC personalities as well as links to additional resources, such as free ebooks, to educate students and teachers.